Get outdoors and go for a walk! The Sacramento National Wildlife Refuge Complex offers a variety of trails. Learn more below.

-Trail is 0.5 mile to a 2nd platform.
+This 1-mile trail (1/2 mile out and back) departs from the Observation Platform at the parking area, and takes you to a second Observation Platform.
 Very limited shade during the summer.
 Great viewing of sandhill cranes and waterfowl from October - February.
-For more information about the Llano Seco unit click here.

 Follow Us Online